Depression in the Elderly: Major Signs, Symptoms, and Causes

 Depression is the most common mental condition that can be treated.
 It is a medical illness where a person has persistent feelings of sadness, discouragement, and a lack of self-worth.

-Depression in seniors is a widespread problem, though contradictorily, it’s one of the most overlooked.
+Depression in elderly is a widespread problem, though contradictorily, it’s one of the most overlooked.

-The depression in elderly people presently affects nearly 6 million Americans aged 65 and older.
+The depression in elderly people presently affects nearly 7 million Americans aged 65 and older every year.
 And this figure is going to rise higher as the population ages.

 But, can you believe that out of them only 10% receive treatment for it.
 Isn’t this fact surprisingly alarming?